PoisotLab/2015_ms_datamining/ms.md_m.md

 Maine).
 Wetlands and other freshwater ecosystems are critically endangered and serve as a home to a host of endemic biodiversity [@fensham_fdw; @minckley_rwc].
-Stream food webs in particular are important because they provide coupling between terrestrial and aquatic communities, ensure the maintenance of ecosystem services, and because the increased pressure on wetlands makes them particularly threatened.
-They represent a prime example of ecosystems for which data-driven prediction can be used to generate scenarios at a temporal scale relevant for conservation decisions, and faster than what sampling could allow.
+Stream food webs in particular are important because they provide coupling between terrestrial and aquatic communities, and ensure the maintenance of ecosystem services.
+Anthropogenic pressure on wetlands makes them particularly threatened.
+They represent a prime example of ecosystems for which data-driven prediction can be used to generate scenarios at a temporal scale relevant for conservation decisions, and at a faster than sampling could allow.

 [iwdb]: https://www.nceas.ucsb.edu/interactionweb/html/thomps_towns.html

-The data comprising the original food web (105 nodes, including vague denominations like *Unidentified detritus* or *Terrestrial invertebrates*), were cleaned in the following way.
-First, all nodes were aggregated to the *genus* level.
-Due to high level of structure in trophic interactions emerging from taxonomic rank alone [@eklof_reh; @eklof_pcf; @stouffer_ecs], aggregating to the genus level has the double advantage of (i) removing ambiguities on the identification of species and (ii) allowing integrating data when any two species from given genera interact.
-Second, all nodes that were not identified (`Unidentified` or `Unknown` in the original data) were removed.
+The data from the original food web had 105 nodes, including vague denominations like *Unidentified detritus* or *Terrestrial invertebrates*.
+First, we aggregated all nodes to the *genus* level.
+Due to high level of structure in trophic interactions emerging from taxonomic rank alone [@eklof_reh; @eklof_pcf;
+@stouffer_ecs], aggregating to the genus level has the double advantage of (i) removing ambiguities on the identification of species and (ii) allowing integrating data when any two species from given genera interact.
+Second, we removed all nodes that were not identified (`Unidentified` or `Unknown` in the original data).
 The cleaned network documented 227 interactions, between 80 genera.

 We then used the name-checking functions from the `taxize` package [@chamberlain_tts] to perform the following steps.
 First, all names were